Time to Engage

 1) Local Officers

-Depending on your area, your nearest Volunteer coordinator may be a Catholic United Council, or a Parish Volunteer Team.
+Depending on your area, your nearest Volunteer coordinator may be a Catholic United Financial Council, or a Parish Volunteer Team.
 We’re also looking to debut School Volunteer Teams this year, so you may encounter that.
-Whatever it’s called, its leadership is a first point of contact if you want to get involved.
-You can quietly research who that is by going to the Catholic United website and clicking the login button on the upper right.
-Sign in (or create an account) and when you do, your assigned council’s information will be your “home” screen.
+Whatever it’s called, its leadership is the first point of contact if you want to get involved.
+You can quietly research who that is by going to the Catholic United Financial website and clicking the login button on the upper right.
+Sign in (or create an account), and when you do, your assigned council’s information will be your “home” screen.
 You’ll find your local volunteer coordinator’s contact information at the bottom of the screen.
 Note, they may be called the “president” or “fraternal secretary” – if their name is there, they want you to call, text or email.
 Get it touch and get involved!

-2) Local Sales Rep
+2) Local Member Advisor

 3) YOU!